Retrieving Top-k Hyperedge Triplets: Models and Applications: Motivation

 \section{Motivation}

 Before formalizing our problem statements, we first go over the motivation in light of our preceding discussion of related work.

-First, we note that our hypergraph motif approach is more related to $h$-motifs and $s$-walk based motifs than bipartite cycle-based motifs.
+The motivation behind Lee et al's $h$-motif~\cite{lee2020hypergraph} and Aksoy et al.'s $s$-walk~\cite{aksoy2020hypernetwork} works (and by extension, ours) is in the analysis of the structure of hypergraphs.
+These higher-order methods operate directly on the hyperedges and reveal structures that cannot be detected by graph-based measures.
+Our hyperedge triplet approach is more related to $h$-motifs~\cite{lee2020hypergraph} and $s$-walk~\cite{aksoy2020hypernetwork} based motifs than bipartite cycle-based motifs~\cite{yang2021efficient, niu2022counting} or higher-order motifs~\cite{lotito2022higher}.
 Butterflies and 6-cycles constrain the number of hyperedges {\it and} nodes in a motif to two or three, whereas our study considers three hyperedges containing any number of nodes.
 Like our approach, $h$-motifs also contain exactly three hyperedges and an unconstrained number of nodes.
-Since the intersection relationships in $h$-motifs are more refined than those in $s$-traces, $s$-meanders, and $s$-paths, we focus on motivating our method in comparison to the existing $h$-motif approach.
+Since the intersection relationships in $h$-motifs are more refined than those in $s$-walks, we focus on motivating our method in comparison to the existing $h$-motif approach.
+However, note that the authors in~\cite{lee2020hypergraph} use $h$-motifs in hypergraph classification (of small hypergraphs) while our work is based on community detection (where the hypergraph may be large).